Recording the possible disappearance of two works by Jamini Roy & Abanindranath Tagore.

 Apparently this work has gone missing from Bangiya Sahitya Parishad

 These images are from the seminar room of the Bangiya Sahitya Parishad (Bengali Literature Academy).
-The original portrait - which has been previously photographed and even filmed and is not a figment of my imagination - a close up of Debendranath ( 3ft x 2 ft) - is missing and likely replaced by the large life-size ( 5ft by 4ft) portrait.
+The original portrait - which has been previously photographed and even filmed and is not a figment of my imagination - a close up of Debendranath ( 3ft x 2 ft) - is missing.

 A pastel portrait of Rabindranath Tagore by Abanindranath Tagore documented in various places including in Andrew Robinson's book on Rabindranath Tagore.
 This was last seen at the Bosu Vigyan Mandir (Bose Institute)